polterguy/lizzie/docs/introduction.md

 returns true for `any`, or the first argument returns null for `all`.
 This is because when we test for any, and the first argument yields true, we don't need to check anymore arguments to know that our function will evaluate to true.
-While for `and`, if the first argument yields null, we know that `any` as a whole will not yield true.
+While for `all`, if the first argument yields null, we know that `any` as a whole will not yield true.
 This implies that for expensive functions, that have a significant cost to evaluate, we can use the `@` symbol to avoid evaluating the condition, before we know for a fact that we need to.
 And since the value of the n-1 argument always decides if we need to evaluate the n argument, we can significantly conserve resources by postponing the evaluation of the condition in both our `any` functions and our `all` functions.
+This is possible because internally inside of `any` and `all`, Lizzie will check to see if the argument it should check is a function, and if it is a function, it will evaluate that function to see if it yields something, and only if that function yields something, it will return null to caller, or continue checking the rest of its arguments.

 Consider the following entire console program.